NuGet/NuGetGallery/src/NuGet.Jobs.Db2AzureSearch/README.md

 * The `SearchServiceName` setting is the name of your Azure Search resource.
 For example, use the name `foo-bar` for the Azure Search service with URL `https://foo-bar.search.windows.net`.
 * The `SearchServiceApiKey` setting is an admin key that has write permissions to the Azure Search resource.
 * The `StorageConnectionString` and `AuxiliaryDataStorageConnectionString` settings are both the connection string to your Azure Blob Storage account.
+* The `DownloadsV1JsonUrl` setting is the URL to `downloads.v1.json` file above.
+Make sure it works without authentication.

 ```json
 {